 The Roots of Agriculture and Its Evolution

 It seems almost a truism to say that agriculture is intrinsically linked to the Earth.
 Without the life-sustaining soil, water, nutrients, and sunlight that make up the terroir, there would be no grapes, nor any other crops.
 As humans developed into agricultural beings, they have used millennia of observations, trial and error, and innovations to improve yields.
 Through selective breeding we have honed the various cultivars into exactly what fits our human needs.
-At our Yountville winery, Hill Family Estate draws from this legacy with a renewed commitment to sustainable practices rooted in the land.
+At our Yountville winery, Hill Family Estate draws from this legacy with a renewed commitment to eco friendly winemaking practices rooted in the land.

 Modern Advances and Their Unintended Costs